Cohort applications now open

 • Finer denier (lower number) in synthetic fabrics often costs more per meter because finer yarns require more advanced machinery and produce lower yardage per hour

-• Very fine denier fabrics (sub-30D) for hosiery and lingerie: significant price premium — ₹300₹800/meter ($3.60–$9.60)
+• Very fine denier fabrics (sub-30D) for hosiery and lingerie: significant price premium,₹300–₹800/meter ($3.60–$9.60)

 Import premium: Specialty technical fabrics (Supplex nylon, Tactel, Pertex) carry a 40–100% premium over equivalent-denier domestic alternatives due to brand certification and performance claims.

-For most activewear leggings, 70D–100D nylon or polyester with 15–25% spandex is the standard range.
-70D creates a lighter, slightly sheerer fabric ideal for yoga and low-impact activities.
-100D+ provides more coverage and compression, suitable for running, cycling, and high-intensity training.
-Always test opacity — hold the fabric up to a light source to check for unwanted sheerness.
+For most activewear leggings, 70D–100D nylon or polyester with 15–25% spandex (20D–40D) is the industry standard.
+70D creates a lighter fabric ideal for yoga and low-impact activities, costing $5–$12/yard (₹455–₹1,092).
+100D+ provides more coverage and compression for running and HIIT, at $7–$15/yard (₹637–₹1,365).
+Lululemon uses 70–80D nylon for their $98–$128 (₹8,918–₹11,648) leggings.
+Always test opacity,hold fabric up to light to check for unwanted sheerness.